 Timing: Quarterly - Annual

 1/11 Stakeholder Proposed Compromise: Stakeholders propose bi-annual diverse contracting reporting in the Q2 and Q4 quarterly reports.
 In addition, stakeholders would like to see a report summarizing diverse contracting in 2023.

+1/16 Meeting: Bi-annual diverse contracting reporting

+Nicor Gas: Will review internally

+PG/NSG: This is ok, note that typically there are not midyear changes

+Ameren: Will review internally

+ComEd: CJ will check with ComEd

 Reporting Location: Quarterly reports.
 The Quarterly reports (either in narrative, spreadsheet format, or both) will provide the appropriate data.
 Within a given program year the data will reflect cumulative year-to-date data in each quarterly report.